 2) Blink more frequently when outdoors to help rewet your tissue and prevent frost build up on eyelashes.

-3) Warm body temperature helps protect your eyes from the cold.
+3) Warm body temperature helps protect your eyes from the extreme cold.
 In addition to overall exposure to the cold, reflections off snow can significantly increase the UV exposure and cause light sensitivity.
 Wear sunglasses or goggles that wrap or seal around your face to help keep warmth and protect from wind, cold, and UV rays.

 Not all winter eye issues happen outdoors.
-Cold weather means turning up the heat or sitting in front of the fireplace which makes the air dry and can contribute to dry eyes.
+Extreme cold weather means turning up the heat or sitting in front of the fireplace which makes the air dry and can contribute to dry eyes.
 It also means more time binge-watching TV or movies for all ages or spending more time playing computerized games.
 Prolonged device use can cause dry eye and eye strain from posture and reduced blinking.
 Everyone in the family should take breaks from TV and digital devices (where you tend to blink less) and play games or try a new activity.
 I advise my patients to follow the 20/20/20 rule – for every 20 minutes watching, take a 20 second break, and look 20 feet away or out the window.

 I recommend using a humidifier or diffuser in your home or office to help increase moisture in your air.
 Staying hydrated and drinking 64 oz of water a day is especially important for stabilizing your tear film and eye health.
 I’m a fan of the occasional hot chocolate too!
 Stay warm Nebraska!